LuezhenYuan/Computational-physics/README.md

 ## 五、参考教材及相关资料(Reference Books)
 陈锺贤,计算物理学,哈尔滨工业大学出版社 Zhongxian Chen, Computational Physics, 2001, HIT press 马文淦,计算物理学,科学出版社 Wengan Ma, Computational Physics, Science press( China )

+# What I have learnt in the computational physics course

+## A research in computational physics contains three steps:
+1. Construct Model
+2. Implement in c++ or other programming language.
+Use sampling method like Monte Carlo simulation, or use numeric approaches.
+3. Data analysis.
+Find pattern.

+## Good coding style -- Comments
+1. What can this program do
+2. Compiler, how to compile
+3. Author, update time
+4. Parameter: what's the meaning.
+The range of them.
+5. Interprete what this coding block do.
+Comments for important statement.

+## How to analysis data?
+1. Data comes from experiments or computation.
+2. From histogram to distribution.
+3. Expected value(is the truth-value), variance,
+4. Interpolation
+2. Use graph and table.
+Clear to see(font size...).
+Provide enough comments in the caption(paramters used for generating data, important result...).
+5. Analysis time series data.
+Cycle exist(change dt)? correlation